eserlxl/vglog-filter/doc/USAGE.md

 6.  **Build Issues**:
     -   If you encounter problems during the build process, refer to the `build.sh` script's help message (`./build.sh --help`) and ensure all [Prerequisites](#prerequisites) are met.

+7.  **Deduplication Issues**:
+    -   **Too Much Deduplication**: If you're losing important information due to aggressive deduplication, try increasing the `--depth` parameter.
+    -   **Not Enough Deduplication**: If you're seeing too many duplicates, try decreasing the `--depth` parameter or use `--depth 0` for maximum precision.

 If you're still facing issues, refer to the [FAQ](FAQ.md) or [Developer Guide](DEVELOPER_GUIDE.md) for more in-depth troubleshooting and development information.